"When you ask God for a gift, be thankful if He sends not diamonds, pearls or riches, but the love or real, true friends." - Helen Steiner Rice

 Early on in my fifth grade year, we were back in our school routine after our busy summer.
 Spelling, reading groups, amazing science with Mr. Jones, incredible history with Mrs. Colbert, lunch with the generous lunchroom ladies, was the order of each day.
 It was going along fine.
 I loved school, usually, making straight As in all my classes.
 There was only one that gave me real trouble from time to time: P.E.

 One day in P.E. it happened: the dreaded walk to the climbing rope.
-One of our P.E. teachers. equipped with a pencil and a clipboard, lined us all up near the rope.
+One of our P.E. teachers, equipped with a pencil and a clipboard, lined us all up near the rope.
 I already knew I, the non-athletic kid, was going to fail at climbing this thing.
 I didn’t have great upper body strength.
 I wasn’t the fastest runner in class, and I didn’t really even understand the rules of football.
 I didn’t believe in myself outside the classroom.
-I felt defeated before I began.
+I felt alone and defeated before I began.

 My turn to climb came up, and with a face that was surely downcast and with head hanging low, I approached the rope, ready to fail.
 I waited for the laughter of the kids behind me, or the giggles of the gleeful kids who’d already finished successfully, who were standing by watching.